Keyboard shortcuts

 • Security Group References: Use security group IDs instead of hardcoded IP addresses for dynamic, maintainable access policies

-• Shield Advanced: DDoS protection and egress intrusion detection for public-facing resources
+• Shield Advanced: DDoS protection per ADR 016: Web Application Edge Protection and egress intrusion detection for public-facing resources

 • VPC Flow Logs: Complete egress traffic monitoring and analysis per WA SOC Cyber Network Management Guideline